zuozhenggh/learning-library/security-library/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 ## **STEP 7**: Manually Identify Sensitive Columns

-1. Navigate to the Application Data Models page from the Quality Management submenu by selecting the menu **Enterprise > Quality Management > Application Data Models** as follow:
+1. Navigate to the Application Data Models page from the Quality Management submenu by selecting the menu **Enterprise > Quality Management > Application Data Modeling** as follow:

    ![](./images/dms-042.png " ")